Dictation machine: History

-Notably, Bell and Tainter developed wax-coated cardboard cylinders for their record cylinders, instead of Edison's cast iron cylinder, covered with a removable film of tinfoil (the actual recording medium, which was prone to damage during installation or removal).
-Tainter received a separate patent for a tube assembly machine to automatically produce the coiled cardboard tubes, which served as the foundation for the wax cylinder records.
+Volta developed wax-coated cardboard cylinders for their record cylinders, instead of Edison's cast iron cylinder Tainter received a separate patent for a tube assembly machine to automatically produce the coiled cardboard tubes.

 Besides being far easier to handle, the wax recording medium also allowed for lengthier recordings and created superior playback quality.

-Additionally the Graphophones initially deployed foot treadles to rotate the recordings, then wind-up clockwork drive mechanisms, and finally migrated to electric motors, instead of the manual crank that was used on Edison's phonograph.
+Additionally the Graphophones initially deployed foot treadles to rotate the recordings, instead of the manual crank that was used on Edison's phonograph, making them easier to operate.
+Later Graphophones used wind-up clockwork drive mechanisms.
 The numerous improvements allowed for a sound quality that was significantly better than Edison's machine.